 There’s also kushari, considered to be the national dish.
 It's usually made up of rice, lentils, macaroni, chickpeas, fried onions and a spicy tomato sauce.
 In Cairo, Abou Tarek is the place to go for kushari, although Koshary El Tahrir (7 Abbas El Akkad St) is also popular.

-As for other restaurants to consider, Khufu’s has an incredible view of the Pyramids as well as a variety of unique takes on traditional Egyptian dishes.
-Abou El Sid has branches across Cairo, but the Arabian palace-esque decor makes the branch in Zamalek the top pick.
-The Circasian chicken in walnut sauce is a favourite, and this is the place to try the Egyptian speciality of pigeon.
+As for other restaurants to consider, Khufu’s has an incredible view of the Pyramids as well as a variety of distinct takes on traditional Egyptian dishes.
+Abou El Sid has branches across Cairo, but the Arabian palace-like decor makes the branch in Zamalek the top pick.
+The Circasian chicken in walnut sauce is a favorite, and this is the place to try the Egyptian speciality of pigeon.
 Zööba, which also has branches across Cairo, is good for quick and delicious street food dishes.
 Sachi, named Best Restaurant in Egypt by “The World’s 50 Best Restaurants” is also ranked in “MENA’s 50 Best Restaurants.”

-3. See the Pyramids... and then more pyramids
+3. See the Pyramids – and then more pyramids

 There are 11 pyramids in total in Saqqara, including the Step Pyramid, also known as the Pyramid of Zoser, which is the oldest pyramid in the world and well worth a visit.
 Some are open for exploration, including the Pyramid of Teti, a pharaoh of the 6th dynasty whose inscribed basalt sarcophagus still lies inside the tomb.

-NMEC is the first museum in the Middle East that focuses solely on the ancient Egyptian civilization, covering all the different historical periods that encompass Egypt's history.
+NMEC is the first museum in the Middle East that focuses solely on the ancient Egyptian civilization, covering all the historical periods that encompass Egypt's history.
 It’s also the home of royal mummies, who were transported by royal procession to the museum in 2021.

 5. Shop in the historic Khan Al Khalili bazaar